Ultimate Products Enhances Shareholder Value with Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Ultimate Products plc has announced the purchase and cancellation of 9,600 ordinary shares as part of its ongoing share buyback program.
-This transaction is expected to impact the company’s issued share capital, which now consists of 86,512,912 ordinary shares, influencing shareholder voting rights and potentially affecting market perceptions.
+Ultimate Products plc has announced the purchase and cancellation of 10,100 ordinary shares as part of its ongoing share buyback program.
+This transaction, executed through Shore Capital Stockbrokers Limited, is part of the company’s strategy to manage its share capital, which now consists of 86,493,072 ordinary shares.
+This move is expected to impact the company’s total voting rights and may influence shareholder notifications under FCA rules.

 The most recent analyst rating on (GB:ULTP) stock is a Buy with a £80.00 price target.
 To see the full list of analyst forecasts on Ultimate Products plc stock, see the GB:ULTP Stock Forecast page.